-The number of directors constituting the full Board shall be determined from time to time by the Board, within the limits prescribed by Team's Certificate of Incorporation and Bylaws, taking into account the size and breadth of Team's business.
+The number of directors constituting the full Board shall be determined from time to time by the Board, within the limits prescribed by Team's Amended and Restated Certificate of Incorporation, as amended, and Amended and Restated Bylaws (the "Bylaws"), taking into account the size and breadth of Team's business.
 The Board is willing to increase its size in order to accommodate the availability of an outstanding candidate or to allow a replacement director to join the Board in advance of any scheduled retirement of an existing director.
 The Corporate Governance and Nominating Committee shall periodically review and report to the Board on the appropriate size of the Board, with the objective of maintaining the necessary experience, expertise and independence, without becoming too large to function efficiently.